section-engineering-education/engineering-education/articles/introduction-to-neural-networks/index.md

 [Image source](https://miro.medium.com/max/500/0*Dezf_up8pNrdsl34.png)

 #### Recurrent Neural Network
-Neural networks such as a feed-forward network, move data in one direction.
+Neural networks such as a feed-forward network move data in one direction.
 This type of network has a shortcoming of not remembering the data in past inputs.
 This is where RNN comes into play.

-[A Recurrent Neural Network(RNN](https://www.sciencedirect.com/topics/engineering/recurrent-neural-network)) is a network whereby the hidden layer's output is saved from being used as input.
-Saving the output helps with future predictions.
+RNN does not work like standard neural networks.

+[A Recurrent Neural Network(RNN](https://www.sciencedirect.com/topics/engineering/recurrent-neural-network)) is a network good at modeling sequential data.
+Sequential data means data that follow a particular order in which a thing follows another.
+In RNN, the output of the previous stage goes back in as input of the current step.
+RNN is a [feedback neural network](https://link.springer.com/chapter/10.1007/978-1-4757-3167-5_7).
+Saving the output helps to make decisions.
+In RNN, data runs through a loop such that each node remembers data in the previous step.
+For example:
+Let's say you are taking five units this semester, and this is your schedule:
+Monday = Cryptography, Tuesday = Audit of Information Systems, Wednesday = Advanced Database, Thursday = Java, and Friday = Business intelligence.
+For the NN to tell you the unit you are studying, it has to be based on the unit studied the day before.
+From the above example, you learn the output goes back in as input to decide the next output.
 RNNs have a memory that helps the network recall what happened earlier in the sequence data.
-RNN process begins by each node, remembering some data in the previous step.
 While carrying out operations, neurons act as memory cells.

-RNN goes with front propagation but recalls the data it will need to utilize later.
-If the projection backfires, backpropagation is used.
-Whereby the system grasps and projects towards making the right propagation.

 ![Recurrent Neural Network](/engineering-education/introduction-to-neural-networks/rnn.jpeg)

 [Image source](https://deepai.org/machine-learning-glossary-and-terms/recurrent-neural-network)

-RNN solves problems in text data and audio data.
-More simply, it solves problems in text-to-speech conversion.
+RNN solves problems in stock predictions, text data, and audio data.
+More simply, it solves problems in text-to-speech conversion and language translation.
 Learn more about text generation with RNN [here](/engineering-education/text-generation-nn/).

 #### Convolution Neural Network
-Convolutional Neural Network (CNN) is a peculiar kind of feed-forward neural network.
+Convolutional Neural Network (CNN) is popularly used for image recognition.
 CNN contains a three-dimensional neuron arrangement.

 The first stage is the convolutional layer.
 Neurons in a convolutional layer only process information from a small part of the visual field(image).
 Input features in convolution are abstracted in batches.